What is Colombia known for?

 Fruit juices are a delight to try.
 For instance, lulo is a very aromatic fruit consumed in juices, but there are other, more exotic fruits, such as arazá, gulupa, and maracuyá (passion fruit), granadilla, and guanabana.

-Fruits are such a big thing in Colombia that you can also try them in the form of fruit salads and other preparations in almost every street market in Colombia.
+Fruits are so popular in Colombia that you can also try them in the form of fruit salads and other preparations in almost every street market.

 For example, the Paloquemao market in Bogotá offers a variety of fruit preparations.
 You can buy the ‘Berraquillo’ (which translates strong), an alleged aphrodisiac preparation that includes raw river live crabs, borojó (a fruit), vitamins, tonic wine, duck embryo, milk, and honey.
 This exotic elixir costs about 15,000 COP (4 dollars).